All of us want to be healthy, look good, feel proud of ourself and be happy. A smile is a synonym of all this, especially if we have a nice smile.

 - Patients who are not satisfied with their current tooth color

 - Patients without a history of dental sensitivity

 - Patients with healthy gums

-We all need to take into consideration that a dental bleaching has an effect in our teeth and not in our old fillings.
-This is especially important when we have fillings in our front teeth, which can be more evident once we are done with our treatment.
-In many situations, we might need to change our fillings for new ones to match the new shade.
+It is important to take into consideration that a dental bleaching can have an effect on teeth but not on old fillings.
+This is especially important to keep in mind for patients whose front teeth have filling, the result can be more evident once the treatment is completed.
+In many situations, fillings may need to be replaced in order to match the new shade.

 What type of dental bleaching exist?

-Chair-side: This is done in 45-60 minutes.
-This is the most common type of bleaching done, and the one most of our patients look for.
-In only one appointment we achieve the whitest shade possible with Phillips System: Zoom! or Dash.
+Chair-side: This is completed in 45-60 minutes.
+It is the most common type of bleaching and the one most of our patients request.
+In just a one appointment, we are able to achieve the whitest shade possible using the Phillips System: Zoom!

-House bleaching: This method is used in case our patients have dental sensitivity or gum recessions.
-It is used in a tray for 30 minutes during the day or during sleep hours for a week.
-Change in color are slower, but more stable, reducing the chance for pain often experienced with none professional products.
+Home bleaching: This method is used for patients who have dental sensitivity or gum recessions.
+A tray is worn for 30 minutes during the day or during sleep hours for a week.
+Changes in teeth color is slower, but more stable, reducing the chance for pain that is often experienced with non-professional products.

-What should we do to keep the new color in our teeth?
+What should be done to maintain the new color after bleaching?

-Avoid food with pigments like wine, black beans, dark sodas, etc. Brush and floss regularly, and periodic dental cleanings are simple things we should do to keep our new color for long period of time.
+Avoid foods such as wine, black beans, dark sodas, etc. that have pigments in them.
+Brush and floss regularly and have periodic dental cleanings.
+These simple actions should keep the new color for long period of time.